MVI382A Alcoholic Beverages

 Bachelor's in Food Science or equivalent

-Knowledge of fruit and cereal raw materials as well as general food technology, food chemistry and biochemistry
+Knowledge of fruit and cereal raw materials as well as general food technology, food chemistry, microbiology and biochemistry

 Excursion and practical experiments.